agent-infra/browsecomp/README.md

 - `--command`: CLI command format string (e.g., "agent-tars run")
 - `--model-name`: Model name to pass to the runner (optional, required for certain configurations)
 - `--examples`: Number of examples to evaluate (default: 10)
+- `--grader-model-name`: Model name to use for grading (default: gpt-4)
+- `--grader-api-key`: Custom API key for grader model
+- `--grader-base-url`: Custom base URL for grader API endpoint

 **Note:** The `--python-script` and `--command` are mutually exclusive execution modes:
 - `--python-script`: Executes a Python script with your Python interpreter